Health Impact Assessments

 - consider input from stakeholders, including those impacted by the decision;

-- use different types of evidence and analytical methods;
+- use different types of qualitative and quantitative evidence and analytical methods;

 - are flexible based on available time and resources; and